patelbiren24/Maze-Solver/README.md

   <br> <li> type ./a.out path1.txt, or if you want to run a different path file ./a.out path2.txt </br></li>
  </ul>

-<p> Note, only path4.txt is the only file that does not contain a solution.
+<p> Note, path4.txt is the only file that does not contain a solution.
 Both the path1.txt and path2.txt have a solution. </p>